 Catherine’s 3 sons by John Roberts all were in the Great War, William, who’s story is above and John Thomas Roberts, whose Flintshire WW1 Index Card (Shotton l 219) tells us his address was 69, Brook Road, Shotton, Flintshire.
 His Regtl.
 No. was 12658 and he was in the 8th Bn R.W.F.. his period of service was 5 years and he was a Staff Sergeant, he signed his card on the 18th January 1921, the same day that his brother Robert Roberts, signed his, he had the same address, his Regtl.
 No. was 2492, 5th Bn R.W.F. his period of service was 4 years 7 months.

 His brother John Roberts, was on the Absent Voter’s list of 1918 – 12658, S/Sgt with the R.W.F. and whose address was 69, Brook Road.

-Many thanks to Brian Morris, who sent me this photograph, found in a box he found at his mothers.
+Many thanks to Brian Morris, who sent me the photograph below, found in a box he found at his mothers.
 It is of the three Roberts boys and Joseph Morris.
 The one on the left he assumes to be of Joseph Morris as he is very much like Brian’s father, and as a guess he thinks it’s Robert seated, William Lloyd standing right, and John standing centre.